realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ((typ ocaml)(name parsing/short_parser.mly)(part 1))
 ```

-The best way to invoke Menhir is using `corebuild` with the
+We can invoke `menhir` by using `corebuild` with the `-use-menhir`
-`-use-menhir` flag: this tells the build system to switch to using
+flag.
+This tells the build system to switch to using `menhir` instead
-`menhir` instead of `ocamlyacc` to handle files with the `.mly`
+of `ocamlyacc` to handle files with the `.mly` suffix.
-suffix.

 ```frag
 ((typ console)(name parsing/build_short_parser.out))
 ```

-## Defining a lexer with ocamllex
+## Defining a lexer

-For the next part, we need to define a lexer to tokenize the input text, meaning
+For the next part, we need to define a lexer to tokenize the input
-that we break the input into a sequence of words or tokens.
-For this, we'll
+text, meaning that we break the input into a sequence of words or
-define a lexer using `ocamllex`.
-In this case, the specification is placed in a
+tokens.
+For this, we'll define a lexer using `ocamllex`.
+In this
+case, the specification is placed in a file with a `.mll` suffix
-file with a `.mll` suffix (we'll use the name `lexer.mll`).
-A lexer file has
+(we'll use the name `lexer.mll`).
+A lexer file has several parts in
-several parts in the following sequence.
+the following sequence.

 ```frag
 ((typ ocamlsyntax)(name parsing/lex.syntax))